-Views of Fernhill from Mulgoa Road across the eastern area are minimal and incidental views.
+Views of Fernhill from Mulgoa Road across the eastern area are minimal and incidental views and are largely retained.
 Historical views are not recoverable (due to regenerated Cumberland Plain Woodland now under environmental protection controls); therefore the impact of the subdivision of the eastern area on the heritage significance of Fernhill is minimal.